d1smire/d1smire/README.md

 * Databases: Experience in writing SQL queries

-Check out my repositories to see what I've been working on! 🚀 Also i have u can check my Unity Asset Store page where i am uploading my projects: https://assetstore.unity.com/publishers/119903
+Check out my repositories to see what I've been working on! 🚀 Also u can check my Unity Asset Store page where i am uploading my projects: https://assetstore.unity.com/publishers/119903

 * 🌍  I'm based in Europe
 * ✉️  You can contact me at [kaidanovychbohdan@gmail.com](mailto:kaidanovychbohdan@gmail.com) or [telegram](https://t.me/dismire)